 A new member, a tanned and youthful but serious-faced journalist who introduced himself as Taylor, meets only the gaze of nuts and leaves between us.
 Shirts are removed and we close our eyes.
-There is no rustle within the trees this week, only the occasional brush of distant traffic.
+There is no rustle of trees this week.
+The occasional brush of distant traffic.
 My breath begins to slow as I plug in.

-No-one ministers their feelings, lost in thought, or perhaps thought-free, until Robert, one of the tattooed pair says, “In a corner cafe.
+No-one ministers their feelings, just lost in thought, or perhaps thought-free, until Robert, one of the tattooed men says, “In a corner cafe.
 This mother.
 Yapping at her boy.
 Pikey.
 Every move he made was a problem.
+Just being a kid.
 Yap.
-Wanted to push her face in the soup.”
+I wanted to push her face in the soup.”

 His words linger in the group consciousness and then fold away, caught by the naked trees, and absorbed.

-Towards the end of the session, another voice feels the need to open.
-“Sour battle hawk.
+Nearing the end, another voice needs to open up.
+“This sour battle hawk.
 Pro Syria.
 Iraq.
 War addict.
-Death is her answer to everything.
-At a launch party.
+Death was her answer to everything.
+At a party.
 I said ‘Cos you and your suburban coven won’t end up on the front lines.
 You get soggy thinking about kids dying.
 Admit it.
 If you’re so pro-war sell yourself as a barrel bomb, you misandrist cow’.”

 The new Knight, Taylor, seems to be done.
 My brow knits.
 I say nothing this week.
-And, eventually, Jay stands.
-He pulls forward a canvas bag that is slung diagonally across his chest and he searches for something inside.
+Eventually, a silent Jay stands and pulls forward a canvas bag that is slung diagonally across his chest.
+He searches for something inside.
 Colin is there, and Umoja.
 Robert and Ray.
-The Phantom Menace mustn’t have been able to make it.
+The Phantom Menace wasn’t able to make it.

-Slowly Jay offers a white feather to Taylor.
+Jay offers a white feather to Taylor.
 “Take this.”
 He says.
-“Today we’re going to thank Emmeline Pankhurst for shaming voteless children into the war, with a feather.”
+“Today we’re going to thank Emmeline Pankhurst for shaming voteless boys into the war, with a feather.”

 Jay turns in the centre of the circle and raises an open palm, and we join in.
-“Thanks for shaming us.”
+“For shaming us.”